medplum/medplum/packages/docs/docs/communications/organizing-communications.md

 The `Communication.partOf` element represents a larger resource of which the communication is a component.
 It can reference any resource type, allowing us to refer to other `Communication` resources to create a thread.
 The `partOf` element is best used to create a thread in which each message is linked to a single parent message.

 When using the `partOf` field to create a thread, the parent `Communication` resource needs to be distinguished from the children.
-This is done simply by omitting a message in the `payload` field and a resource referenced in the `partOf` field.
-Conversely, all children will have both of these fields.
+This is done simply by omitting a message in the `payload` field and a resource referenced in the `partOf` field, while all children will have both of these fields.

 Once we have the parent resource, each message in the thread will create a new `Communication` resource, setting `partOf` to reference the parent resource.
 As more messages are sent, each one will continue to point to the parent, creating a thread with a common reference point.